 A judge today denied a sick woman’s motion for an expedited trial in the long-running Hanford “downwinders” lawsuits.

-But Nielsen approved attorney Richard Eymann’s motion to take a “preservation deposition” of Clark’s 87-year-old mother, Betty Hiatt, over defense objections.
+But Nielsen approved attorney Richard Eymann’s request to take a “preservation deposition” of Clark’s 87-year-old mother, Betty Hiatt, over defense objections.
 Hiatt is expected to provide additional information about Clark’s milk diet as a baby and young child.

 Hanford dispersed radioactive iodine-131 into the air throughout portions of eastern Oregon and Washington during World War II and the Cold War.
 The iodine, discharged from a reactor making plutonium for atomic bombs, raised thyroid cancer risks for 16,000 infants and small children who drank milk from cows eating contaminated grass, a government study concluded years later.